 When conveying love or affection for someone red roses and big diamonds have always been a go-to ‘gift’ for centuries.
-You put these two together and you will get the ultimate gift one can offer to their beloved, a rose-cut diamond’.
+You put these two together and you will get the ultimate gift one can offer to their beloved, a rose cut diamond’.

-It is only fair for a woman to go gaga or crave for a diamond her entire life.
+It is only fair for a woman to go gaga or crave a diamond her entire life.
 Trends come and go, however, when investing in jewelry choosing classic, antique pieces is the best.

 Most of Y2K and 80s-90s fashion has hit the markets with a great impact.
 Hence, it is no surprise that antique cut diamonds are dominating the modern jewelry scenario.

-It is because antique diamonds provide a distinguishable visual treat with the impressive hand cut facets playing with light.
+It is because antique diamonds provide a distinguishable visual treat with the impressive hand-cut facets playing with light.
 This is enough to attract lovers and collectors of vintage jewelry and pieces.

-These diamonds are known for their triangular facets, impressive flat back, and domed top covered style.
+These diamonds are known for their triangular facets, impressive flat back, and domed top-covered style.
 The number of facets is not rigid and can go from three to more than twenty, either way, ending at the top in a singular peak.

-The name ‘rose cut diamond’ is derived in the sense that the facets resemble the petals of a rose unfolding at the bud.
+The name ‘rose cut diamond’ is derived from the sense that the facets resemble the petals of a rose unfolding at the bud.
 This cut stands out because the gem is pretty much transparent due to no facets being present at the downside of the diamond which reflects light.

 Origin of Rose cut Diamond

 The rough diamond shape is a major determining factor for the final shape in which the diamond will be cut.
-However, the cutters try retaining as much original carat weight as possible.
+However, the cutters try to retain as much original carat weight as possible.
 You might notice the perimeter following the diamond crystal instead of a perfectly round shape on an antique rose cut diamond.

 The narrow crystals are of great use as they are not extensive for other shapes due to their shallow height.
 With its rich history, it is only fair to bring in such an ethereal piece for a major event.
 Rose in itself translates to a symbol of love and romance.

 Hence, pop that question with this beautiful piece to make your moment even more special.
-Rose-cut diamonds and their jewelry are now available as lab-grown diamonds and look/feel just the same.
+Rose cut diamonds and their jewelry are now available as lab-grown diamonds and look/feel just the same.

-Lab-grown Rose Cut Diamonds
+Lab-grown Rose Cut Diamond

-In the early 1950’s after many trials and errors diamonds in their raw form were created by scientists, however, their commercial sale came to be known in the 1980s when man was actually able to produce high-quality, refined raw diamonds.
+In the early 1950s after many trials and errors diamonds in their raw form were created by scientists, however, their commercial sale came to be known in the 1980s when man was actually able to produce high-quality, refined raw diamonds.

 It was during that time that all diamond shapes and styles were replicated by chiseling and cutting lab-grown diamonds.
-Though they were considered to be man-made the properties possessed by them were identical to that of natural diamonds.
+Though they were considered to be man-made their properties possessed by them were identical to that of natural diamonds.

-This marked the beginning of an era of ‘affordable diamonds’, however, it wasn’t until the recent decade that these man made diamonds were openly accepted by the public.
+This marked the beginning of an era of ‘affordable diamonds’, however, it wasn’t until the recent decade that these man-made diamonds were openly accepted by the public.

-Try thinking of it this way that you can get around 1/3rd more of a diamond if you are buying a lab-grown diamond (figuratively speaking and in comparison to naturally mined diamonds).
+Try thinking of it this way you can get around 1/3rd more of a diamond if you are buying a lab-grown diamond (figuratively speaking and in comparison to naturally mined diamonds).

-4C’s of Rose-cut Diamond
+4C’s of Rose cut Diamond

 Let’s talk about the color and clarity of rose-cut diamonds!
 How colorless or the degree to which it is white are they?
 What is referred to by the color?